 Rishikesh is a perfect amalgamation of spirituality, peace and adventure activities.
 The cafes next to Ganga are the best place to enjoy food with the view.

 There are many hotels on the banks of the river Ganga and the water is quite clean here.
 In Rishikesh, I saw all kinds of accommodation from luxury retreats to hostels for budget travelers.
 The environment of Rishikesh is very friendly for a solo female traveler.

 There are trains from all major cities of India to Haridwar.
 Rishikesh is only 25 Km from Haridwar.
 Buses and taxis are available from Haridwar to Rishikesh.

 There are direct buses also for Rishikesh from Delhi.

 Dehradun airport is 20 Km from Rishikesh and can be reached by taxi in 35 minutes.

 This is one of my favorite cities in north India.
-Situated on India Pakistan border, Amritsar has a lot to offer to a religious/spiritual travelers as well as to the people looking for some fun activities.
+Situated on the India Pakistan border, Amritsar has a lot to offer to religious/spiritual travelers as well as to the people looking for some fun activities.

 The food of Amritsar is another reason, why I love this city so much.
 Nothing can beat the yummy food you get here.
 The vegetarian and nonvegetarian food of Amritsar is not for calories conscious people.
 It’s a safe place to travel solo but the only disadvantage of solo travel is that you can’t try many dishes if on a short trip.